Tkinter button widget is quite similar to the Tkinter Label widget. It has almost the same options as those in the label, except it has one extra

 args and keyword arguments

-Below code snippet demonstrates how to use this
+The below code snippet demonstrates how to use this

 partial function in the button command.